James William Gott

 Gott and Tim Teufel were linked in an odd way in the major leagues.
 "Gott" means "God" in German, while "Teufel" means "Devil" in the same language.
 Since Jim was a pitcher and Tim was a hitter, and they were mostly in the same league during their careers, that meant God faced the Devil regularly.
 Although Teufel hit a homer off Gott early on in their match-ups, overall God had more success than the Devil.

+He tutored Dennis Quaid for three months before Quaid's appearance in the movie "The Rookie"; he had been set up for the role by former Pirates teammate Bill Landrum, who had done other work in the movie industry.
 In 2011-2012, Gott became the pitching coach for the AZL Angels.
 He moved to Roving Pitching Instructor in 2013.